Peter Warren (journalist): Career

 In 1991, Warren reported on Kuwait and Iraq for the Guardian newspaper during Kuwait's liberation in the first Gulf War and has reported from places as diverse as Taiwan, Romania, Argentina, the Philippines and the Kalahari Desert.

 A frequent reporter for the Sunday Times Insight team, Warren has also worked for the Sunday Times Magazine, most notably on the magazine cover story investigation into the illegal drug culture in Moss Side in Manchester in March 1993.

 In 1996, Warren was runner-up in the UK Press Gazette Business Awards for Technology Scoop of the Year.
-A guest speaker on Technology Ethics to the European Union’s Information Society Technologies conference in 1999 in Helsinki he is now a frequent speaker at conferences and events and now organises the annual Professor Donald Michie Conference on AI with Cooley the world's largest law firm and the Institution of Engineering Technology.
-Warren, who lives in Suffolk, is an acknowledged expert on computer security issues and is also recognized within the technology industry for his foresight.
-Warren was one of the UK’s first journalists to stress the issues raised by computer viruses and the need to address the threat of computer crime in the late 80s, a topic that Warren has been a noted campaigner on since that time.
-His writing on the topic has won a number of prizes.
+A guest speaker on Technology Ethics to the European Union's Information Society Technologies conference in 1999 in Helsinki, he is now a speaker at conferences and events and organises the annual Professor Donald Michie Conference on AI with the law firm Cooley and the Institution of Engineering Technology.
+Warren, who lives in Suffolk, is an expert on computer security issues.
+Warren was one of the UK's first journalists to stress the issues raised by computer viruses and the need to address the threat of computer crime in the late 1980s, a topic that Warren has been a campaigner on since that time.

 Warren is now the director of two technology websites, Cyber Security Research Institute and Future Intelligence.